tarantool/docker/README.md

   tarantool /opt/tarantool/app.lua
 ```

-Where `/path/to/my/app` is a host directory containing lua code
+Here, `/path/to/my/app` is the host directory containing Lua code
 and `app.lua` is the entry point of your application.
-Note that for your code to actually run, you must execute the main script explicitly,
+Note that for your code to run, you must execute the main script explicitly,
 which is done in the last line.

 ### Build your own images